 Workplace conflicts are an integral aspect of running a business.
 While seniors may give verbal threats to junior employees, the risk of physical violence and assault is always there at all levels of hierarchy.
 These can be serious concerns because they have legal repercussions for the business, even if an employee is responsible.
-It is, therefore, important to prevent such situations in the first place and also have a strategy to deal with lawsuits if they come up.
-At the same time, you also need to understand your liability as a business owner if an incident of assault or any other form of physical violence at your workplace.
+It is, therefore, important to prevent such situations for that you need to hire lawyers from galliandefensefirm.com to have a strategy to deal with lawsuits if they come up.
+At the same time, you also need to understand your liability as a business owner if an incident of assault or any other form of physical violence occurs at your workplace.

 Risks and threats workplace assault

 Assault refers to intentionally inflicting or even threatening to inflict injury on another person, which makes it a criminal act.
 A workplace is susceptible to such incidents as many people work together in confined space every day.
 Apart from stress factors, personality conflicts, cultural differences, and power dynamics increase the risk of physical violence.
 Serious as the concerns may be, workplace violence rarely happens out of the blue.
 As a business owner, you need to pay attention to subtle signs of brewing conflicts and growing tensions and resolve them before outbursts.

 While preventing violent incidents at the workplace should be your top priority, you also need to be aware of your liability as an employer.
 If one employee assaults another while acting in the scope of the job, the victim can hire an attorney for an assault charge and file a claim through the state workers’ compensation law.
 The liability may fall on the employer in case of their negligence or intentional conduct leading to the assault and injury.
 When it comes to negligence, it happens when the employer was aware of the possibility of violence but failed to take the requisite steps to prevent it.
 Apart from being liable for physical violence, the liability of sexual misconduct also comes on the employer.